pvz22/Trans-reg_pleiotropy/README.md

 # Trans-reg_pleiotropy

 This repository includes data and all code necessary to recreate analysis and figures as published in:
-{CITE} "Pleiotropic effects of trans-regulatory mutations on gene expression and fitness"
+"Pleiotropic effects of trans-regulatory mutations on gene expression and fitness"

 Both raw and processed sequencing data are located at GEO accession #: GSE175398